Smile 2 | Film Review

 Having absolutely loved the first film, I was so excited to see where this next one would take the storyline, and it seemed really promising!

-However, I did like how it began.
+For a start I liked how it began.
 It directly connects itself to the first film in a really interesting way, and that was fun to watch.
+Especially because it makes us as the audience feel more familiar with this world than the actual characters do.

-Though I will say that Naomi Scott played her really really well.
-The acting all around was probably the best thing about the movie.
+Speaking of Skye, Naomi Scott played her really really well.
+The acting all around was probably the best thing about the movie, but Scott's performance is the one that the audience needs to believe and we really do.

 This film introduces a way to potentially break this curse, but the reality of it doesn't necessarily make sense.
 This doesn't really take anything away from the film, but the practicalities of the character's theory (and Skye trusting this character at all) just made everything feel a bit off.